 Botanical Health Development Through Beekeeping

 There is a high demand for stingless bee syrups, which have a number of different flavours, and keepers can also rent the bees out to local farmers for pollination, providing yet another stream of income.
-The association of beekeepers continues to grow, with over 300 current members having been trained and certified.
+The association of beekeepers continues to grow, with 375 current members having been trained and certified.

 “NaturAmazonas was the best opportunity we’ve had as a conservation organization to invest in this important part of Colombia.
 Having exceeded its original goals, this project has now opened the doors for other funders to amplify these efforts to the whole Colombian Amazon Region.
 This has been absolutely massive from a conservation point of view.
 The multi-year investment that GTE made was very important and provides a roadmap for how other industrial companies can contribute to reforestation. ”